CaptainDario/DaKanji/README.md

 ### Testing

 For testing the official yomitan test dictionary is included in `samples/`.
 It can be tested using the tests in `test/`

+#### Stress testing

+The scripts in `ADD PATH HERE` are used to test the performance of the database creation and queries.

 ### Generating schema